Fairy chess piece: Riders

-Some generalised riders do not follow a straight path.
-The Aanca from the historical game of Grant Acedrex is such a "bent rider": it takes its first step like a ferz and continues outward from that destination like a rook.
+Some riders do not follow a straight path.
+The aanca from the historical game of Grant Acedrex is such a "bent rider": it takes its first step like a ferz and continues outward from that destination like a rook.
 The unicorn, from the same game, takes its first step like a knight and continues outward from that destination like a bishop.
 The rose, which is used in chess on a really big board, traces out a path of knight moves on an approximate regular octagon: from e1, it can go to g2, h4, g6, e7, c6, b4, c2, and back to e1.
 The crooked bishop or boyscout follows a zigzag: starting from f1, its path could take it to e2, f3, e4, f5, e6, f7, and e8 (or g2, f3, g4, f5, g6, f7, and g8).

 A limited ranging piece moves like a rider, but only up to a specific number of steps.
 An example is the short rook from Chess with different armies: it moves like a rook, but only up to a distance of 4 squares.
 From a1, it can travel in one move to b1, c1, d1, or e1, but not f1.
 A rider's corresponding leaper can be thought of as a limited ranging piece with a range of 1: a wazir is a rook restricted to moving only one square at a time.
 The violent ox and flying dragon from dai shogi (an ancient form of Japanese chess) are a range-2 rook and a range-2 bishop respectively.

-There are other possible generalisations as well; the picket from Tamerlane chess moves like a bishop, but at least two squares (thus it cannot stop on the square next to it, but it can be blocked there.)
+There are other possible generalisations as well; the picket from Tamerlane chess moves like a bishop, but at least two squares (thus it cannot stop on the square next to it, but it can be blocked there).
 These are in general called ski-pieces: the picket is a ski-bishop.
 A skip-rider skips over the first and then every odd cell in its path: it cannot be blocked on the squares it skips.
 Thus a skip-rook would be a dabbabarider, and a skip-bishop would be an alfilrider.
 A slip-rider is similar, but skips over the second and then every even cell in its path.